 1. I’m Not Digging Up Utilities, Am I?

 2. What Style of Mailbox Do I Want?

 There’s the obvious of wood vs. plastic.
 But even the way it’s mounted makes all the difference in the world!
 There are top mounted ones and ones that extend on an arm, etc. Which one is best?

-Then there are the popular kind that has a planter on the back of them and has an arm that extends outwards, which I think looks fantastic!
+Then there is the popular kind that has a planter on the back of them and has an arm that extends outwards, which I think looks awesome!

-You can also buy a really inexpensive pressure treated wooden post (which is what I am trying to build!).
+You can also construct a really inexpensive pressure treated wooden mailbox post.
 It only costs about $25, and you could paint it to your liking.

 If you’re trying to build your own mailbox, these are great DIY plans to build your own mailbox post, which is probably much more labor intensive, but so much more rewarding!
-I’m seriously hoping I can carry out this project….

-Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to smash into it when she comes to visit on Christmas?
+Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to accidentally into it when she comes to visit on Christmas?
 Yep–your 85-year-old Aunt Betty.

 Tools aren’t too difficult, especially if you’re just installing a mailbox kit.
 If you’re building your own, it’s going to require a circular saw or some other method of cutting notches to join posts to create an “arm” to mount the mailbox.
 You’ll also need a screwdriver and some galvanized screws that won’t rust.
-You’ll also want to pick up this thing: a post digger, for about $35.
+You’ll also want to pick up a post digger, for about $35.